HVAC Schools in Long Island, NY – Degrees & Certifications

 United States New York State New York – Newark – Jersey City, NY-NJ-PA

 Salary figures do vary by source of data.
-Payscale—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in September 2020:
+PayScale—an aggregator of self-reported salaries—found the following percentiles among its HVAC respondents nationwide in October 2023:

 It’s worth noting that while HVAC workers in New York State boasted much higher salaries than the national figures, the state also has a significantly higher cost of living, as well.

-To be sure, the Missouri Economic Research and Information Center (MERIC 2020) asserts that New York is the third most expensive state in the country, behind only Hawaii and the District of Columbia.
+To be sure, the Missouri Economic Research and Information Center (MERIC 2023) asserts that New York is the fifth most expensive state in the country, behind only Hawaii, the District of Columbia, Massachusetts, and California.
 That is certainly an important consideration.

 Accredited HVAC Schools in Long Island, NY